nikitavoloboev/data/README.md

 ## Grow your own digital garden 🌱

 Such wikis are also called [digital gardens](https://joelhooks.com/digital-garden).
 There is a [DigitalGardens community on Reddit](https://www.reddit.com/r/DigitalGardens/) which discusses tools to maintain & create these wikis.
-As well as how use them to develop [new transformative tools for thought](https://numinous.productions/ttft/).
+As well as how to use them to develop [new transformative tools for thought](https://numinous.productions/ttft/).

 I collected a list of [wikis I liked the most](other/wiki-workflow.md#similar-wikis-i-liked) for inspiration.